AdnanK1/east-african-dvlp-indicators/README.md

 To facilitate time series analysis, the 'Years' column was converted into a datetime type and set as the dataframe's index.

 ### 4.6 Data Segmentation
-To simplify and optimize our analysis, we created two functions:
+-To simplify and optimize our analysis, we created two functions:
 create_dfs: This function segregates the main dataframe based on unique indicators.
 The outcome is a dictionary where each key is an indicator, and the corresponding value is a dataframe containing data solely for that indicator.
 create_country_dfs: This function further divides the data frames obtained from the create_dfs function by country.
 This nested segmentation aids in conducting a country-specific analysis of each indicator.
 The Percentage Diff column was added to these country-specific data frames to capture the year-on-year percentage change in the given indicator.

 ### 4.7 Visualization
-Given the segmented data, we sought to visualize the trends for each indicator across different Eastern African countries.
+-Given the segmented data, we sought to visualize the trends for each indicator across different Eastern African countries.
 The plot function was designed to represent a country's data trend over time for a specific indicator.
 For each indicator of interest, it creates a figure with multiple subplots—each subplot corresponding to a different country.

 The resulting plots furnish insights into how each indicator has evolved over the years for all Eastern African countries under consideration.